 I think the other point to make that’s very important is, this is not just a question of political expedience.
 I think that is an unfair assertion to sort of minimize and marginalize people who agree with Ray and Cindy that George Bush has been a disastrous president.
 But there’s a real cost here to undergoing impeachment, and that would divide the country and split the Democratic Party and really, I believe, undermine our ability to — like I said, the most important thing the Democrats can do right now to take the country in a better direction, repair that damage George Bush has done, is to retake the White House.

-And then, this question about polling, I’ve talked to four leading pollsters — two Democrats, two Republicans — about the ARG poll, as well as other polling, which has usually shown impeachment somewhere between, I’d say, 35% and 40% among American people.
+And then, this question about polling, I’ve talked to four leading pollsters — two Democrats, two Republicans — about the ARG poll, as well as other polling, which has usually shown impeachment somewhere between, I’d say, 35 and 40 percent among American people.
 Their belief, very strong belief, and interpretation of that data is that it shows an exhaustion, a fatigue with George Bush.
 The American people want him to go.
 And that’s the extent to what that shows, that once you pushed people and said this is what impeachment is, this is what the burden is, and this is what would happen to the country, their belief is those numbers would go down dramatically.

 AMY GOODMAN: What’s the difference between Nixon and Cambodia, Vietnam, Laos and Bush and Iraq?

 DAN GERSTEIN: Richard Nixon was not impeached for Cambodia.
 He was impeached for obstruction of justice and crimes to cover up actions he’s done that were about self-aggrandizement, about his personal power.
 I’ve reviewed a lot of the, you know, supposed evidence or charges against George Bush.
 Regardless of whether they were bad for the country, they were not about consolidating his personal power.
 They were not for — to protect his — you know, not about his self-interest.
 And I think that’s a major distinction.